pfmc-assessments/sablefish/models/2023/README.md

 * update environmental index cv because the DFA analysis no longer works and Nick is using a Bayesian approach that now gives confidence intervals rather than an estimate of the uncertainty
-* update block pattern end year / clean up som unused blocks
+* clean up som unused blocks
 * re-weight the model

 ## Sensitivities